nescitus/publius/README.md

 Publius is a dead simple bitboard chess engine for didactic purposes.
 Basically a boilerplate chess engine to build upon, no strings attached.

-The current rating estimate is 2650 on the CCRL scale.
+The current rating estimate is slightly below 2700 on the CCRL scale.

 Functionalities up to date